Anjin-Byte/shiny-parakeet/README.md

 Philosophy

 This is not just about rendering pretty pictures — it’s about understanding the math and data structures that underpin modern graphics.
 I’m exploring each component deeply and experimenting with refactors, abstractions, and acceleration techniques along the way.

-⸻

-Let me know if you want a shorter version for recruiters or a version that includes build instructions and dependencies.